adbayb/stack/stack/config/typescript/README.md

 ## ✨ Features

-This package offers opinionated but extensible **[TypeScript](https://www.typescriptlang.org/tsconfig/)** configurations to align type-checking and processing standards across my projects.
+This package offers opinionated but extensible **[TypeScript](https://www.typescriptlang.org/tsconfig/)** configurations to align type checking and processing across projects.

 It allows to: